 What’s the Difference Between Home Wireless Broadband and Mobile Broadband?

-While both home wireless broadband and mobile broadband utilise the mobile network to connect your devices to the internet, mobile broadband (also known as data-only) is designed to bring the internet on the go with you.
+While both home wireless broadband and mobile broadband utilize the mobile network to connect your devices to the internet, mobile broadband (also known as data-only) is designed to bring the internet on the go with you.

 Home wireless broadband requires a special modem, that you plug in and connect your devices to in your home.
-Mobile broadband is more often than not a SIM card that you can insert into your tablet, mobile hotspot, or WiFi dongle to bring the internet with you.
+Mobile broadband is more often than not a SIM card that you can insert into your tablet, mobile hotspot, or WIFI dongle to bring the internet with you.

-What’s the Difference Between Home Wireless Broadband and WiFi?
+What’s the Difference Between Home Wireless Broadband and WIFI?

 While we often use the term “WiFi” to describe the internet available in our homes, it actually refers to the wireless signal that is transmitted from your modem to your devices.
 Home wireless broadband is simply a type of internet connection that allows you to connect your devices wirelessly.